-If you’re looking for a chance to build credit while keeping costs low, a secured credit card is a great first step.
-Though you’ll need to put down a refundable security deposit to get started, secured cards typically cost less and offer better terms than the unsecured cards available for people with bad credit or a limited credit history.
+If you want to build credit while keeping costs low, a secured credit card is a great first step.
+Though you’ll need to put down a refundable security deposit to get started, secured cards typically cost less and offer better terms than the unsecured cards available for people with bad credit or limited credit history.

-The new Capital One Quicksilver Secured Cash Rewards Credit Card is no exception.
-A secured version of the Capital One Quicksilver Cash Rewards Credit Card, a popular cash back card, the Quicksilver Secured charges no annual fee and carries the same flat cash back rate as its predecessor, making it not only a solid credit-building option, but also one of the most rewarding secured cards on the market.
+The Capital One Quicksilver Secured Cash Rewards Credit Card is no exception.
+The card is the secured version of the Capital One Quicksilver Cash Rewards Credit Card, a popular cash back card.
+The Quicksilver Secured charges no annual fee and carries the same flat cash back rate as its unsecured sibling, making it not only a solid credit-building option, but also one of the most rewarding secured cards on the market.

 While other secured cards may offer more flexibility with their deposit requirements, higher starting credit limits and additional value via unique perks, the Quicksilver Secured should be a terrific starting point for the average credit-builder.

-- Carries a high minimum deposit requirement, which could be a barrier for people who don’t want to tie up $200 for months.
+Carries a high minimum deposit requirement, which could be a barrier for people who don’t want to tie up $200 unavailable for months.

-- Charges a very high ongoing APR if you wind up carrying a balance.
+Charges a very high ongoing APR if you carry a balance.

-The Quicksilver Secured card keeps things simple, offering a flat cash back rewards program and easy redemption that makes earning and using rewards a cinch, even for total newbies.
+The Quicksilver Secured card keeps things simple, offering a flat-rate cash back rewards program and easy redemption that makes earning and using rewards a cinch, even for total newbies.
 You can also earn 5 percent back on hotels and rental cars booked through Capital One Travel.
 If you are an avid or aspiring traveler, this card may be a good starting point for eventually getting an unsecured travel credit card.
 Otherwise, it may not be the most rewarding option on its own, but there’s no doubt that the Quicksilver Secured card blows most credit-building cards’ rewards programs out of the water.

 Like the unsecured version of the card, the Quicksilver Secured card earns a flat rate of 1.5 percent cash back on all eligible purchases, with no need to track spending or enroll in bonus categories.
 There’s also no limit to the amount of cash back you can earn.
-This makes the Quicksilver Secured card an ideal choice if you’re just getting started with credit cards or cash back and don’t need the headache of juggling multiple cards and strategizing over how to maximize your rewards on every purchase.
+This detail makes the Quicksilver Secured card an ideal choice if you’re just getting started with rewards credit cards and don’t need the headache of juggling multiple cards and strategizing how to maximize your rewards on every purchase.
 You can also earn unlimited 5 percent cash back on hotels and rental cars booked through Capital One Travel.

-While 1.5 percent cash back is not the highest rewards rate available on a secured card (a few cards, like the Discover it® Secured Credit Card, offer higher rates in specific spending categories), it’s easily one of the best flat rates you can find as a credit-builder.
+While 1.5 percent cash back is not the highest rewards rate available on a secured card, it’s easily one of the best flat rates you can find while building credit.
 Not only do the few competing secured cards that offer rewards typically cap cash back on general purchases at just 1 percent, but cash back programs are also hard to find on secured cards in general, with many offering few extra features other than the opportunity to build credit with responsible card use.

 Since this card earns cash back rewards, you won’t have to worry about calculating point values or weighing redemption options.
 Instead, you simply earn a percentage back of every dollar you spend.
 For example, if you use your Quicksilver Secured card to purchase $100 worth of groceries, you’ll earn $1.50 back.

-Considering the Quicksilver Secured is designed for cardholders with a damaged or limited credit history, it may come as no surprise that the card carries minimal extras.
-Still, along with standard credit card perks like $0 fraud liability, the Quicksilver Secured features a handful of unique features that could prove particularly valuable for credit-builders, including the ability to increase your credit limit and earn back your security deposit.
+Considering Capital One designed the Quicksilver Secured for cardholders with damaged or limited credit histories, it may come as no surprise that the card carries minimal extras.
+Still, along with standard credit card perks like $0 fraud liability, the Quicksilver Secured has a handful of unique features that could prove particularly valuable for credit-builders.
+Some include the ability to increase your credit limit and earn back your security deposit.

-However, the Quicksilver Secured makes up for this by giving you a clear path to a higher limit.
-If you use your card responsibly, such as by making your monthly payments on time, you can qualify for a higher limit in as little as six months.
-While this is a standard timeframe for a credit limit increase, plenty of competing credit-building cards offer either no clear timeframe for increasing your limit, or only promise to review your account periodically to see if you’re eligible for a higher limit.
+However, the Quicksilver Secured makes up for this drawback by giving you a clear path to a higher limit.
+If you use your card responsibly, starting with making your monthly payments on time, you can qualify for a higher limit in as little as six months.
+While this is a standard timeframe for a credit limit increase, plenty of competing credit-building cards offer either no clear timeframe for increasing your limit or only promise to review your account periodically to see if you’re eligible for a higher limit.